Normality of the Thue--Morse sequence along Piatetski-Shapiro sequences, II

 Let $t\in G$ and assume that $t/T\leq \{(nd+j)2^{-\mu}\}<(t+1)/T$.
 By the second assumption we obtain

 and using the first assumption yields

 for all $\ell\in [0,L)\cup[r2^\tau,r2^\tau+L)$.
 For $t\in G$ we obtain therefore

 Since the summand does not depend on $n$, we count the number of times the three conditions under the second summation sign are satisfied.
-To this end, we use again Lemma~\ref{lem:f_discrepancy} with $K=2^{\lambda-\mu}$.
+To this end, we use again \lemref{lem:f_discrepancy} with $K=2^{\lambda-\mu}$.
 We obtain for $t\in G$

 Note that this expression is independent of the shift $j$.
 Moreover, as we noted earlier, we see that it is necessary that we have $N\geq 2^{\lambda-\mu}$ in order to get a useful result, since the error term would be too large otherwise.
 Setting